 As winter inches closer and closer to becoming a reality, now is an excellent time to sit down and take stock about whether or not you’ve got the proper coat to keep warm when those frigid temperatures finally roll into town.
 The key to finding a good winter coat is getting something that’s not only warm (look for dense fabrics like wool or even down), but will also provide some protection against rain or snow too.
 Furthermore, with so many great options, why not reach for something that’s stylish too?

-Regardless of how you want to look and feel this winter, we’ve selected ten of our favorite winter coats to help you tough it through the worst of it.
+Regardless of how you want to look and feel this winter, we’ve selected 19 of our favorite winter coats to help you tough it through the worst of it.

-H&M is all about stylish and trendy essentials for a reasonable price, which makes this double-breasted winter coat such a winner.
-For a little over $100, you’re getting a blended wool topcoat that’s great to wear both on its own or on top of some warm layers.
-Regardless of how you may style it, the double-breasted nature of it will actually make it warmer than a standard topcoat (the overlapping layers help to keep warmth trapped inside).
+Uniqlo is all about stylish and trendy essentials for a reasonable price, which makes this double-breasted winter coat such a winner.
+For $150, you’re getting blended wool and cashmere topcoat that’s great to wear both on its own or on top of some warm layers.
+Regardless of how you may style it, the cashmere construction is not only going to provide you with warmth but also make the coat feel extremely soft to the touch.
+And it’s much cheaper than what you’d pay for a similarily-constructed coat.
 It’s an altogether compelling and affordable package.